 American Foxhound Breed Guide

 The American Foxhound is a dog breed that dates back to some of the earliest settlers in colonial America.
 Popular belief is that the line was first developed in 1650, when Robert Brooke brought over hounds from England.
 From these dogs, he bred the beginnings of the modern American Foxhound.
-Other hound varieties were brought in during the 1700’s from such notable people as George Washington.
-The breed was first recognized by the AKC in 1886.
+George Washington, and other notable people, brought different hound varieties during the 1700’s.
+The American Kennel Club first recognized the American Foxhound dog breed in 1886.

 American Foxhound Temperament and Personality

-American Foxhounds are a breed with a number of contrasting traits.
+American Foxhounds are a breed with several contrasting traits.
 They are generally extremely friendly with family, strangers, and other animals.
 They were bred to think and hunt independently, and operate as a part of a pack.

 Many are still used as pack hunters to this day.
 If they are raised outside of a pack, they will bond strongly with their owner and family.
 Although they are independent, they do not like to be left alone and are known to become destructive if they become bored.

 Training an American Foxhound